 Requiring a prenuptial agreement before your spouse remarries can provide peace of mind and protect your spouse, your children, and their inheritance.
 If you leave your assets in a trust for your spouse and children, you can require your spouse obtain a prenuptial agreement before remarriage.
 This can protect your loved ones.
 Read on to find out more about prenuptial agreements.

-Courtesy of Hall & Wylkan, Certified Elder Law Attorneys
+Courtesy of Law Offices of Phillip T. Wylkan, Certified Elder Law Attorneys

 By: Stephen C. Hartnett, J.D., LL.M.

 Director of Education

 Prenuptial agreements are on the rise.
 Here‘s a Huffington Post article explaining this rise and the reasons behind it.